shimaore/cloistered-lake/README.md

       return x*x
     }

-    test('Compute the sum of the first 1000 squares using parallelize', async t => {
+    test('Compute the sum of the first 1000 squares using concurrentMap', async t => {
       console.time('with parallelize')
       t.is( 333_833_500n, await